dinhomathias/Amc/Code-snippets.md

-This page can be read on its own, to find the code snippet you need right now.
+This page can be read on its own to find the code snippet you need right now.

 It is also a follow-up to the page [Introduction to the API](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API).
 If you come from there, you can leave your command line open and just try out a few of these snippets.